Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Discussion

-In order to practically learn a process' underlying dynamics from temporal marginals, we introduce the first method to simultaneously learn drift and diffusion from temporal marginals.
-To estimate arbitrary drift and additive noise, we apply anisotropic entropy-regularized optimal transport for anisotropic diffusions, and we pair this with maximum likelihood estimates of drift and diffusion.
-Our parameter estimation method, APPEX, then iterates towards the optimal parameter set by alternating between trajectory inference and parameter estimation.
-Given a non-auto-rotationally invariant initial distribution $X_0$, we show that APPEX performs effectively across extensive experiments on simulated data from arbitrary linear additive noise SDEs.
-In particular, APPEX is able to recover the process' drift, diffusion, and causal graph, in contrast to WOT, which is currently one of the most popular methods.
+To build on our theoretical contributions, we also introduce APPEX, a method that simultaneously learns drift and diffusion from temporal marginals.
+APPEX iterates towards the optimal parameter set by alternating between trajectory inference, via anisotropic entropy-regularized optimal transport, and MLE parameter estimation.
+Since each of these subprocedures are asymptotically optimal (Lemma \ref{lemma: APPEX_decrease_KL}), given a finite set of the process' true marginals, APPEX improves its estimates with each iteration.
+When tested on hundreds of randomly generated linear additive noise SDEs between dimensions $3$ to $10$, APPEX is able to effectively recover the process' drift, diffusion, and causal graph, while significantly outperforming Waddington-OT, which is one of the most popular inference methods in single-cell biology.